Mines and Mining Camps

 Industrial (IoT) Networking

-Apart from the factors of heat, dust and interference, Industrial networking has to be able to operate in environments which it does not cause any issues.
+Apart from the factors of heat, dust and interference, Industrial networking has to be able to operate in a multitude of industrial environments.

-Underground mines are a typical case in point where equipment must meet regulation to ensure it will not cause an explosion issues.
+Underground mines are a typical case in point where equipment must meet regulation to ensure it will not cause an explosion issue.

 Underground mines change shape quite rapidly and mesh networking is a good technology to provide communications within tunnels, especially where automated vehicles are operating.

 Industrial equipment means that it can be deployed without the typically stringent requirements of clean and air conditioned environments, allowing the equipment to be installed in the most suitable locations for mine operations.

 Control of vehicles and streaming telemetry from loader trucks and vehicles are important for minesite operations.